FashionFail: Addressing Failure Cases in Fashion Object Detection and Segmentation

 title = {FashionFail: Addressing Failure Cases in Fashion Object Detection and Segmentation},

-journal = {IJCNN},
+booktitle = {IJCNN},

 year = {2024},